-The organization shall be known as Duval Art Teachers Association.
-It is classified as a Not For Profit Organization, 501 (c)(3).
+The organization shall be known as Northeast Florida Art Education Association.
+It is classified as a Not For Profit Corporation, 501 (c)(3).

-The principle office of this organization shall be located at 1701 Prudential Drive, Jacksonville, Florida or at such other place as the organization designates.
+The principle office of this organization shall be located at 2924 Knights Lane East, Bldg 2; Jacksonville, FL 32216 or at such other place as the organization designates.

 ARTICLE II PURPOSES

 - To promote and maintain the highest quality of art education